hanl00/robotics-web-app/timelog.md

 * *1.5 hour* learning to use iframe to embed theia into the django web app

 ## 11 JANUARY 2020
-* *1 hour* fixing css on the devpage and django settings, css not being imported
+* *1.5 hour* tried to fix css on the devpage and django settings, external css not being imported
+* *1 hour* work around used internal css, have to fix the height of the embedded theia app